SVAI/nf-qiagen/README.md

 Differential expression analysis between selected clusters of samples (tumor vs. normal) was performed using DESeq2.

 ### Ingenuity Knowledge Base
-The Ingenuty Knowledge Base (IKB) (QIAGEN) is a large, structured collection of curated findings from the biomedical literature.
+The Ingenuity Knowledge Base (IKB) (QIAGEN) is a large, structured collection of curated findings from the biomedical literature.
 IKB content is represented as a network with nodes (genes, drugs and other molecules, biological functions, diseases, and pathways) and edges (representing prior experimental observations).

 ### Upstream Regulator Analysis
 Upstream Regulator Analysis (URA) [Krämer et al. Bioinformatics.
 2014 Feb 15;30(4):523-30.
 PMID: 24336805] based on the IKB is used to infer activation or inhibition of regulators potentially causing observed gene expression changes.